 This may or not be important to you (depends on application), however it is notable.
 This can add up to be significant for things like hiking, etc..

 Energizer® claims “No leaks Guaranteed” for their Energizer® Ultimate Lithium Batteries.
 A leaking battery will damage your electronic device, and traditional alkaline batteries tend to leak/corrode at the battery terminals over a long time of non-use.

-The price of lithium batteries have come down significantly and I have been incorporating them into my electronic devices where applicable.
-I still keep a supply of NiMH rechargeable batteries for many things, however the lithium’s are great for other applications as listed above.
+Though they cost more, I have been incorporating them into my electronic devices where applicable.
+I still keep a supply of NiMH rechargeable batteries for many things, as well as a supply of Energizer Max AA batteries (and other sizes).
+However the lithium AA batteries are great for other applications as listed above.

 [ Read: Best AA Rechargeable Batteries ]

 [ Read: Batteries That Don’t Leak Or Corrode ]